uber/prototool/README.md

 Start the example server in a separate terminal by doing `go run example/cmd/excited/main.go`.

-`prototool grpc dirOrProtoFiles... --address serverAddress --method package.service/Method --data 'requestData'`
+`prototool grpc [dirOrFile] --address serverAddress --method package.service/Method --data 'requestData'`

 Either use `--data 'requestData'` as the the JSON data to input, or `--stdin` which will result in the input being read from stdin as JSON.